I hope you all had a fantastic Christmas, happy new year and welcome back!

-This year, spellings will be learnt in school and practised each day.
+Spellings will continue to be learnt in school and practised each day.
 The lists will be on the school website so that the children can do extra practise at home if they would like.

-The children will have PE on Wednesday afternoons, please ensure your child has their PE kit in school and that all items are clearly labelled.
-PE lessons are regularly outside so please make sure your child has trainers and warm tracksuit top and bottoms.
+The children will continue to have PE on Wednesday afternoons, please ensure your child has their PE kit in school and that all items are clearly labelled.
+PE lessons are regularly outside, so please make sure your child has trainers and a warm tracksuit top and bottoms.

 A freshly filled, labelled water bottle needs to be in school every day.
 We have drinking water in the class so the children can refill their bottles during the day and have access to drinking water when needed.

-Please do not hesitate to contact me if you have any questions or queries either in the morning, on the playground or via the school office – I am really looking forward to this year and working with you all.
+Please do not hesitate to contact me if you have any questions or queries either in the morning, after school or via the school office – I am really looking forward to working with the children and getting to know you all.